williamweckl/star_wars_api/priv/doc/developing.md

 ```

 The above commands generates an HTML file with the coverage summary at `cover/excoveralls.html`.
 You can run it by your browser to see the output.

+Also the HTML coverage report is being uploaded as an artifact when the CI runs.
+This helps to identify files or lines of code that are not covered.